07740 877 544 [email protected]

 Installing the flat cuts and window vinyl

 The renovation was nearing an end and I visited to replace the windows’ etched film.
-Previous graphics were gradually peeled off and gum residue removed.
+Previous graphics were gradually peeled off and gum residue was removed.

 I returned a few weeks later with scaffold and installed the long line of letters.
 Each bonded with a primer adhesive which grabbed tightly onto the painted fascia.
 Curious passers-by were already making inquiries.

 Installation of the cut out letters was completed in one day.
-Along with additional interior vinyl, applied to corridor doors inside.
+Along with additional interior vinyl, applied to the corridor doors inside.

 Maintaining the cut out letters

 Commercial Street is often busy with traffic.
 As such, dirt and grime gather on shopfront surfaces.